amassivus/remote-kubernetes/contributing.md

 Also, check our [troubleshooting section](docs/troubleshooting.md) for known issues.

 ## Code of Conduct

-Please make sure to read and observe our [code of conduct](code-of-conduct.md).
+This project adheres to the Contributor Covenant [code of conduct](code-of-conduct.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to hello@okteto.com.